xonixx/xonixx.github.io/makesure.md

 However, instead I [thought hard](https://github.com/xonixx/makesure/pull/81#issuecomment-975958930).
 It turns out that this is a function that even I myself (the author and main user of the tool) do not use in my scripts.
 Otherwise, I would have already discovered this problem.

-But what if we completely remove the concept of prelude as an arbitrary script in front of the targets?
+But what if we completely remove the concept of prelude as an arbitrary script in front of the goals?
 Leave only `@define`?
 Why not?
 After all, [less is more](https://en.wikipedia.org/wiki/Minimalism#Software_and_UI_design), and [worse is better](https://en.wikipedia.org/wiki/Worse_is_better).

 Here are a few thoughts that guided me:

 - This feature is not widely used (or not used at all) and has implementation bugs
 - We don't know how to properly use this functionality yet.
 It may be misused/abused.
 - Introduces uncertainty.
-If such complex initialization logic is needed, why not use a separate `@goal initialized` target for that?
+If such complex initialization logic is needed, why not use a separate `@goal initialized` goal for that?
 - Complicates the implementation and makes it less productive due to the use of temporary files.

 And in general, when developing a product or library, it is very important to implement the minimum possible functionality, and exactly the one that users need now.
 Quite often, developers are tempted to add some obvious improvements and features that are not critical and/or redundant, simply because it seems simple.
 Moreover, for the same reason, it is often useful to explicitly exclude certain features/use cases.
 Because you can always add them later if there is an explicit request from users.
 Removing some kind of unsuccessful feature can be much more problematic.